 And the most advanced will also tell you, approximately, how hard it will be to rank for those keywords.
 These tools offer a great opportunity for conducting market research.

-You can find trending topics as well as topics that are tried and true.
+You can find trending course topics as well as topics that are tried and true.

 I spent a lot of time putting together the most searched for online course topics in a previous research study.
 Here are some stats from that study if you’re interested:

 As you can see, people want to learn how to drive defensively!
 That was the number one search for an online course topic at the time of my study.
 Accounting courses, programming and coding courses as well as statistics, real estate, medical coding, photography, graphic design, and online writing courses all made top 10 on the list.

 I have quite a few more popular online course topics for you.
 They’re all broken down into categories for you to make it easier to search for them.
 All these were compiled with a keyword tool.